Last information update: January 4th

-All restrictions applied for commercial flights to / from the airports of Lithuania during quarantine period have been lifted as from 17 June 2020.
+All restrictions applied for commercial flights to / from the airports of Lithuania have been lifted as from 17 June 2020.

 More information on flight permits can be found on the Lithuanian Transport Safety Administration website here.

-Below you can find relevant information on various topics important for operation resumption:
+Below you can find relevant information on various topics important for operations:

-The temporary internal border control and checks for persons entering and leaving the Republic of Lithuania at the internal border of the European Union are no longer in effect and passengers from the Schengen zone can travel freely, non-Schengen passengers are required to pass border control.
+From September 15th the temporary internal border control and checks for persons entering and leaving the Republic of Lithuania at the internal border of the European Union are no longer in effect and passengers from the Schengen zone can travel freely, non-Schengen passengers are required to pass border control.

 State Border Guard Service information regarding cross-border movements and transit can be found here.
 Please read it in order to avoid the denial of entry to passengers traveling to Lithuania.

 From November 9th, travellers who have returned or arrived from grey group countries will be subject to the requirement of testing for coronavirus (COVID-19) or for 10-day isolation.

 Isolation will no longer be required if a negative test result is received.
 However, people should refrain for 10 days after returning or arriving in Lithuania from social contacts, from visiting gathering places, and they should follow the work-home routine.

 More information about health and safety measures here.